-As a former recruiter for tech startups, a lot of people ask me “Should I major in Computer Science?”
+As a former recruiter for tech startups, a lot of people ask me “Is Computer Science a good major?”

 If you hate math and hate analytical thinking and problem solving, you’re always going to be the bottom 50% of workers in software engineering or computer science.